sul-dlss/DeveloperPlaybook/CONTRIBUTING.md

  - Otherwise if the proposal is not accepted it gets tagged "defer" as a note that consensus could not be reached and closed.
  - Deferred proposals should have consensus building around them before being reintroduced.

+## Editing, Organizing, and other contributions

+Pull requests that enhance, clarify, or reorganize our playbook without changing the spirit of our documented practices should be merged with minimal process overhead.
+If there are 4 or more +1s and no -1s, then the pull request should be merged.

 ## Guiding Principles

  - Don’t be a jerk :smiley: